 In August, the verdict against Anwar Ibrahim fell.
 The Supreme Court found him guilty of sodomy, and he was sentenced to serve nine years in prison, once the previous sentence of six years in prison for corruption has been served.
 In addition, Anwar Ibrahim was banned from holding political assignments for five years after the release.
 Anwar Ibrahim’s co-defendant, his adoptive brother, was sentenced to six years in prison and four strokes.

 Criticism of the judgment came from, among other things, The governments of Australia, New Zealand, the United States of America and Singapore, as well as of the International Law Commission, which described the trial as politically motivated.
-According to Digopaul, a Malaysian protest demonstration in November was dissolved by tear gas police.
+A Malaysian protest demonstration in November was dissolved by tear gas police.
 It was led by Anwar Ibrahim’s wife, and the demands were his freedom and the departure of Prime Minister Mahathir.

 Heavy monsoon rains in the fall made more than 8,000 residents homeless in northeastern Malaysia.
 At least ten people lost their lives.